robang74/redfishos/forum/quick-start-guide.md

 * https://coderus.openrepos.net/pm2/project/set-network-postroute

-Follow the instruction on the description of the link above.
+Follow the instructions on the description of the link above.
 Before that take this notice in consideration:

 > Therefore this patch is for expert users and developers.
-Util this feature will not be added to `SFOS` and managed by `connman`, it will be easier to install one of the package listed above.
-Unless, you live in *developer mode* and you are acknowledged about how easy is cracking `WiFi` passwords.
+Until this feature will not be added to `SFOS` and managed by `connman`, it will be easier to install one of the packages listed above.
+Unless, you live in *developer mode* and you are acknowledged about how easy it is cracking `WiFi` passwords.

 **TODO**: check with `iptables -t nat -S` or `iptables -nvL -t nat` if the added iptables rules persist after a reboot and in the case, if they keep their position in the `NAT`ting.